-Waiting daughters, family, and friends had already been given the information and the stats were not great; conventional medical prognosis for that cancer is 12-18 months to live.
+Waiting daughters, family, and friends had already been given the information.
+The stats were fairly grim; conventional medical prognosis for that cancer is 12-18 months to live.
 In my worldview, the clinical folks leave out a huge piece and that piece is a fairly major game-changer.
 My Father had plans and as He says in His book, “I know the plans I have for you, plans to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11 NIV).

-Those plans included handling that tumor and eleven years later, despite enormous odds and severe statistics, I surely do have hope and a future and I am on a mission to share the blessings and the joy!
-This is also a bittersweet day because I have lost two friends to the same disease, one in the last two years and the other five years ago, the day after my survival anniversary.
+Those plans included handling that tumor and twelve years later, despite enormous odds and severe statistics, I surely do have hope and a future and I am on a mission to share the blessings and the joy!
+This is also a bittersweet day because I’ve lost two friends to the same disease, one in the last three years and the other six years ago, the day after my survival anniversary.
 Yet here I am alive and well, and most content.

 My friends are gone, their families grieved, each in their own way and time.
-Yet I know on this warm April morning in South Carolina, that my Heavenly Father has the plan firmly in hand and that despite my friends’ families’ losses, they would not begrudge me the celebration of this anniversary in my life.
+Yet I know, on this beautiful April morning in South Carolina, that my Heavenly Father has the plan firmly in hand.
 I will celebrate that I am here, that for whatever reason, God has still got me on my feet.
-I am most grateful to be here, to have family and friends with whom to share this post, and I will continue to move forward and play my part in the story, hopefully with grace and dignity.
+I am most grateful to be alive, to have family and friends with whom to share this post, and I will continue to move forward and play my part in the story, hopefully with grace and dignity.